ChristophePapazian/Automatic-Machines-Simulator/README.md

 You need to install
  - python (at least 3.6)
  - ply (3.11)
+ - graphviz version 2.40.1 (for the draw command)

  you can easily install ply using pip with something like
 ```